BranPap/disjunctive-or/README.md

 ### Analysis

 This folder contains all analysis scripts used in this project.
-This folder will be sub-divided into analysis folders for each of the experiments, but currently contains all analysis scripts and data csvs.
+Within this folder are 3 folders: one for each of the experiments, and one that includes the CoGeTo analysis of our OT.

 ### Corpus

 This folder contains all the data-collection and analysis scripts for the corpus work.
 Corpus_creation contains the script for extracting disjunction examples, Data subdirectory contains the extracted examples, and analysis subdirectory contains the R scripts for analysis and plotting.

 ### Output

 This folder contains all papers, publications, conference slides, etc. related to this project.
-This folder is currently empty.
+Currently this folder contains our abstract and slides from our 2025 LSA talk.